-Services not covered by Not covered under , , , , , , , , , , , , , , , , , , , Medicare Services provided by providers that are not licensed or certified by Medicare or providers that have opted out of Medicare. any condition conditions See Alternative care and Outpatient mental health care in the Benefits Chart Services or prescription drugs provided outside of the United States.
-See Worldwide coverage in the Benefits Chart for coverage of services outside of the United States.
-Supplies for home use such as gloves, gauze, dressings, bandages, tape, antiseptics, alcohol wipes, Ace-type bandages, shower/ bath chairs, commodes, and rolling walkers.
-See Over-the-counter (OTC) allowance in the Benefits Chart TMJ surgery, services or supplies to shorten or lengthen the upper or lower jaw. ✓ Transplant expenses beyond plan covered benefits (i.e. pre-transplant evaluations, meals, parking, utilities, child care, security deposits, cable hook-up, dry cleaning, laundry, car rental, pet care, donor services, personal items, travel benefits for donor).
-Wigs, toupees, hair transplants are not covered even if they are related to a condition that is otherwise covered. ✓
+Comisso not servered b Not on one days days

+Services not covered by Medicare Not covered under Covered only under specific conditions

+any condition

+Services considered not $\checkmark$

+reasonable and necessary, according to Original

+Medicare standards

+Services provided by See Alternative care and

+providers that are not Outpatient mental health care

+licensed or certified by in the Benefits Chart

+Medicare or providers that

+have opted out of Medicare.

+Services or prescription See Worldwide coverage in

+drugs provided outside of the Benefits Chart for coverage

+the United States. of services outside of the United

+States.

+Supplies for home use $\checkmark$

+such as gloves, gauze, •

+dressings, bandages, tape,

+antiseptics, alcohol wipes,

+Ace-type bandages, shower/

+bath chairs, commodes, and

+rolling walkers.

+TMJ surgery, services $\checkmark$

+or supplies to shorten or

+lengthen the upper or lower

+jaw.

+Transplant expenses beyond $\checkmark$

+plan covered benefits (i.e.

+pre-transplant evaluations,

+meals, parking, utilities,

+child care, security deposits,

+cable hook-up, dry cleaning,

+laundry, car rental, pet care, donor services, personal

+items, travel benefits for

+donor).

+Wigs, toupees, hair

+transplants are not covered ✓

+even if they are related to a

+condition that is otherwise

+covered.
-CHAPTER 5: Using the plan's coverage for Part D prescription drugs

-SECTION 1 Introduction
+CHAPTER 5: Using the plan's coverage for Part D prescription drugs SECTION 1 Introduction